d-hervas/woffu-autologin-script/README.md

 ## Caveats
 ### Passwords
-Be aware, though, this script **STORES YOUR PASSWORD IN PLAIN TEXT IN YOUR COMPUTER**, which is something you should never ever ever do, ever.
+Be aware, though, this script **STORES YOUR PASSWORD IN PLAIN TEXT IN YOUR COMPUTER**, which is something you should normally never ever ever do, ever.
 However, to fully automate the task, I do need the password to send it to the Woffu servers, so I'm afraid there's no way to work around this problem.

 Woffu [does have an API](https://www.woffu.com/wp-content/uploads/2019/07/Woffu-API-Document-Guide-en.pdf) your organization can probably use to log you in, or enable so that your user can have an API Key or something.
 The organization I used to test